dibyendumajumdar/Suravi/README.md

 - The Lua 5.1 and 5.2 compatibility flags are enabled

 ## Ravi Version and Build Info
-The plan is to have LLVM enabled in the Ravi build.
+The plan is to have LLVM enabled in the Ravi build, although currently this is not done.

 ## Notes on Building the Distribution
 These are incomplete notes.